IsaMorphic/QuesoStruct/README.md

 # QuesoStruct 🧀

 Boilerplate is out, and *QuesoStruct* is in! ¿Porque queso? ¡¿Porque no?!
-Me gusta queso 😋
+Me gusta queso😋

 **QuesoStruct is a pure C# .NET based source generation package** that allows its users to **instantly write binary serialization code** for **both reading and writing** scenarios, complete **with built-in support for data structures** common to binary file formats including: